romits800/seccon_experiments/README.md

 $ git clone https://github.com/bobowang2333/FSE19
 ```

-Our repository contains a patch with fixes and modifications for running the tool for MIPS and ARM:
+Our repository contains a patch with fixes and modifications (related to commit 781b866ebc72d8d06e6a676f05a4cbae290bd90a in FSE19) for running the tool for MIPS and ARM:

 ```bash
 $ cd FSE19